The Spiritual Cause of Jaw Tension (And How To Find Release)

 Table of Contents

-Deep rooted tension arises from emotions, trapped trauma, and subtle, spiritual body.
-This guide will explain the emotional and spiritual cause of jaw tension so you can explore as many options as possible to find gentle relief.
+Body tension, including jaw tension, can arise from emotions, stuck trauma, and the subtle, spiritual body.
+This post explores the emotional and spiritual cause of jaw tension and how to find gentle, holistic release.

 Jaw tension is an uncomfortable feeling in your jaw muscles.
 You feel tightness or even pain that doesn’t seem to go away and may not have a known cause.